 - 3x the risk of death from respiratory disease

-- double the risk of death from hearth disease.
+- 2x the risk of death from heart disease

 This is due to the fact that people with mental health conditions are not typically given the physical healthcare they deserve; they’re statistically less likely to receive regular checks on blood pressure, cholesterol, and weight, which can detect early signs of physical health conditions.
 These individuals also aren’t offered help as often to improve certain physical factors, such as reducing alcohol intake and eating better.
-But as mentioned previously, physical factors, such as exercise and diet, are just as important and can influence mental health.
+But, as mentioned previously, physical factors—such as exercise and diet—are just as important and can influence mental health.
 And it’s your job to utilize these two areas to your benefit.

-- Playing video games.
-There’s a good amount of video games out there that require you to be active, such as Wii Fit, Just Dance, and Dance Dance Revolution.
-So instead of sinking into the couch and getting finger cramps from swiftly pressing the buttons on your controller, stand up and try one of these alternatives.
+- Playing video games: There are tons of video games out there that require you to be active, such as Wii Fit, Xbox Fitness, Just Dance, and Zumba Fitness.
+Instead of sinking into the couch and getting finger cramps from pressing the buttons on your controller, stand up and give one of these a try.

-- Joining a sports team.
-A lot of us leave our favorite sports in our high school or college days, but we don’t have to.
-There are plenty of rec. leagues out there for all ages, which allow you to not only revisit your beloved sport, but meet new people and get active.
+- Joining a recreational sports team: A lot of us leave our favorite sports in our high school or college days, but we don’t have to—there are plenty of rec. leagues out there for all ages, which allow you to not only revisit your beloved sport, but meet new people and get active.

-Eating nutritious foods is also crucial to feeling your best.
-This means eating a balanced diet consisting of proteins, good fats and carbs, vitamins, and minerals.
-The food we put into our bodies can directly impact the development as well as the management of multiple mental health conditions, including depression and Alzheimer’s.
-Here are a few foods that improve our mental health and work to protect us from certain mental illnesses:
+Eating nutritious foods is also crucial to feeling your best and maintaining good health.
+This means eating a balanced diet that consists of proteins, good fats and carbs, vitamins, and minerals.
+The food we put into our bodies can directly impact the development as well as the management of multiple mental disorders, such as depression.
+Here are a few foods that improve mental health and work to protect us from certain illnesses:

-- Vitamin D: Studies have shown that people with a Vitamin D deficiency have higher rates of depression and an increased risk of heart attacks.
-So, go get your Vitamin D!
-You can get it from spending time under the sun, eating salmon or tuna, and also from drinking milk and orange juice (which have Vitamin D added).
+Studies have shown that people with a Vitamin D deficiency have higher rates of depression and an increased risk of heart attacks.
+So go get your Vitamin D!
+You can get it from spending some time in the sun, eating salmon or tuna, and also from drinking milk and orange juice (which have Vitamin D added).

-It’s important to prioritize both your mental health and your physical health, as they work together to provide you with your best life.
-So, try to get in exercise whenever and wherever you can, and introduce nutritious, mentally-beneficial foods into your diet.
+It’s important to prioritize both your mental health and your physical health, as they work together to provide you with your best life!
+So, try to get in exercise wherever and whenever you can, and introduce nutritious, mentally-beneficial foods into your diet.
 Your body, your brain, and your heart will thank you.